 It's week 21 of the Working On Us mental health series hosted by Beckie of Beckie's Mental Mess.
 Please see her post for details on how to participate.
 This week's topic is addiction.
 Addiction has never been an issue for me personally, but it was for my last boyfriend, so I thought I would talk about… Continue reading Working On Us Week 21: Addiction

-I have an issue with pseudoscience masquerading as science, and I've ranted before about the law of attraction and homeopathy.
+I have an issue with pseudoscience masquerading as science.
 Whether these ideas have any associated value or not isn't my concern.
-My problem is when science-like concepts are used to trick people into believing that an idea is science-based.
-My current rant is about dopamine fasting. … Continue reading The Dopamine Fasting Myth
+My problem is when science-like concepts are used to trick people into believing that an idea is something that it isn't.
+My current rant is about dopamine fasting.
+I recently heard about this from… Continue reading The Dopamine Fasting Myth

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
-This post is by Kim of… Continue reading Emerging Blogger Series: Kim
+This post is by Kim of… Continue reading Emerging Blogger Series: Kim – Broken-Hearted Grace

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: Codependency We hear about codependency often, particularly in relation to addiction.
+This week's term is codependency.
+We hear about codependency often, particularly in relation to addiction.
 What does it actually mean, though?
 GoodTherapy's website says: "Codependency involves sacrificing one’s personal needs to try to meet the needs of others.
-Someone who is codependent has … Continue reading What is… Codependency
+Someone who is… Continue reading What is… Codependency